adelriosantiago/adelriosantiago-blog/working-culture-rsa/eng.md

 <month>8</month>
 <year>2015</year>

-# A must see for those interested in creating the right working culture for your organization
+# A must see for those interested in creating the right working culture for their organizations

 Creating the right working culture is essential for any organization.
 If you are a CEO, CTO or a CIO, this video by the RSA is a must see to understand why your organization needs give their employees more freedom to choose how they want to work.